fkrause98/vm-ssoo-mac/README.md

 # ⚠ DISCLAIMER ⚠ #

-THIS HAS NOT BEEN PROPERLY TESTED
+THIS HAS NOT BEEN PROPERLY TESTED: USE AT YOUR OWN RISK.

+Also, keep in mind, there are some relevant changes made here:
+- The ansible playbook now runs `apt update`
+- The base box vm is now "cloud-image/ubuntu-20.04", same ubuntu version as the original one, but aarch64 instead of x86_64
+- The course uses VirtualBox for the VM, but at the time of writing this, support for ARM macs is beta at best; so we'll use qemu instead (used in docker for mac and UTM).

 ## Dependencies

-You probably already have it, but we'll need to install the home brew package manager:
+You probably already have it, but we'll need to install the homebrew package manager:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```